-- 1. Official Transcripts.
+- Official Transcripts.
 Official transcripts of all earned credit leading toward both baccalaureate and master's degrees must be submitted as part of the application. - 2.
 Application Fee.
 A non-refundable application fee of \$50 must be included with the application. - 3.
 Entrance Examination Score.
 The applicant must submit as part of the application, the Miller Analogies Test (MAT), Graduate Record Examinations® (GRE®), or other approved nationally-recognized aptitude test. - 4.
 Admissions Assessment Instrument.
 The applicant must complete, and submit as part of the application, the written Admissions Assessment Instrument, which will evaluate the applicant's long-range professional and scholarly interests and goals, and potential for doctoral-level critical thinking and research. - 5.
 Professional Experience.
 The applicant must submit, if applicable, a résumé that details the applicant's employment history.
 Completion of one or more years of full-time employment by the applicant is preferred. - 6.
 Letters of Recommendation.
-The applicant must submit as part of the application the designated letter of recommendation from each of the following three sources: (a) character or personal recommendation from the applicant's church minister; (b) an academic recommendation from a professor with whom the applicant studied at the master's level; and (c) a professional reference from a supervisor under whose oversight the applicant worked. - 7.
-Employment Letter of Support.
-If the applicant is a full-time employee, a letter from the current employer indicating support of the applicant's intent to pursue doctoral studies while the professional relationship is maintained must be included with the application. - English Language Requirements.
+The applicant must submit as part of the application the designated letter of recommendation from each of the following three sources: (a) character or personal recommendation from the applicant's church minister; (b) an academic recommendation from a professor with whom the applicant studied at the master's level; and (c) a professional reference from a supervisor under whose oversight the applicant worked. - Church Membership Requirement.
+ED.D.
+PROGRAM ONLY.
+Admission to the Ed.D. in Educational Leadership requires a recommendation from a staff member or church official of which the applicant is currently a member or faithfully attends.
+The church must hold Jesus Christ to be their Lord and Savior and hold solely the Old Testament and the New Testament as sacred scripture.

+- 8. Employment Letter of Support.
+If the applicant is a full-time employee, a letter from the current employer indicating support of the applicant's intent to pursue doctoral studies while the professional relationship is maintained must be included with the application. - 9.
+English Language Requirements.
 All non-USA citizens, except those who received an accredited baccalaureate and/or master's degree from the United States, must take the computer form of the Test of English as a Foreign Language (TOEFL), the Test of Written English (TWE), and the Test of Spoken English (TSE).
-The required scores are as follows: TOEFL -those who score 250 or above may be admitted (84 for the Internet version); TWE - 5; and TSE - 50.
-These Fall 2014/Winter 2015 Graduate Catalog examinations should be taken no later than the January preceding the deadline for admissions.
-Official Copies from the national testing centers should be sent directly to DBU's Ph.D. program office.
+The required scores are as follows: TOEFL -those who score 250 or above may be admitted (84 for the Internet version); TWE 5; and TSE 50.
+These examinations should be taken no later than three months preceding the deadline for admissions.
+Official Copies from the national testing centers should be sent directly to DBU's Ph.D. program office or Ed.D. program office.